 GeneCards Summary for SCN9A Gene

 SCN9A (Sodium Channel, Voltage Gated, Type IX Alpha Subunit) is a Protein Coding gene.
-Diseases associated with SCN9A include neuropathy, hereditary sensory and autonomic, type v and erythermalgia, primary.
+Diseases associated with SCN9A include erythromelalgia and paroxysmal extreme pain disorder.
 Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include ion channel activity and sodium ion binding.
 An important paralog of this gene is CACNA1D.

 UniProtKB/Swiss-Prot Summary for SCN9A Gene